Reelix/Reecon/README.md

 ## To Do (No specific order)
 - Raw nslookup in DNS.cs (Better cross platform / How does it work on a lower level?)
 - Raw RPC info (rpcinfo on for port 111, find service / version on ports) - https://svn.nmap.org/nmap/scripts/rpcinfo.nse - Oh gawd
-- Remove reliance on OS-specific tooling (showmount, smbclient, rpcinfo (111) / rpcclient (lol), etc.)
-- Fix rare instances of accessing broken https:// pages (Invalid cert?)
-- Fix broken OSINT scripts (Twitter?)
+- Fix broken OSINT Twitter OSINT
 - MSSQL handshake for version retrieval
-- Retrieve RDP Info (See nmap -sC -sV output)
+- Retrieve RDP Info - Specifically Domain / Auth Types (CredSSP Support - rdp-sec-check)
 - Implement basic MQTT handlers (Enough to get enough info to solve https://tryhackme.com/room/bugged)
 - Custom multi-threaded SYN Scan port scanner to remove nmap reliance (Won't happen any time soon)
 - Split Web into more files for cleaner code
+- Implement Wordfence / ? info for non-implemented WordPress plugins with vulns
 - Make the README.md file a bit more legible
-- Fix Pwn.cs to be slightly usable (On Windows?)
+- Fix Pwn.cs to be slightly usable
+- Continue working on the SMB2 Protocol Implementation to get basic user auth / shares (Multiple failed attempts)